es3649/scripturetool/README.md

 Status:
  * Library not compiled
     * Finish download scripts
- * Sometimes fails to terminate parsing
-    * might just consider taking out the threading
-    * might just let the parser and analyzer finish independently, remove err-chan
+       * All we need to do is omit the commas at the end of the verse lists